wujiekd/wujiekd.github.io/_pages/about.md

 I will obtain master's degree from the University of Science and Technology of China, supervised by Associate Professor Yu Jun, with corporate mentors Peng Chang, the head of the multimodal group at the Silicon Valley Research Institute of Ping An Technology in the United States, and Iek-Heng Chu.
 I graduated from Guangzhou University with a bachelor's degree, supervised by Professor Jin Li, the executive dean of the Institute of Artificial Intelligence, and Associate Professor Xianmin Wang.
 Currently, I have contributed to the publication of more than 10 articles. <a href='https://scholar.google.com/citations?user=MmZ_y1QAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 During my undergraduate years, I frequently participated in algorithm competitions.
 I was a member of the Alibaba Security Student Expert Group.
-I am ranked  Top 10 in the [Alibaba Security Challenger Program](https://s.alibaba.com/challenge?spm=a2c22.12281976.0.0.46db2a69WaN1Te).
+I am ranked the Top 10 in the [Alibaba Security Challenger Program](https://s.alibaba.com/challenge?spm=a2c22.12281976.0.0.46db2a69WaN1Te).

 My research interests include:
 - Multimodal interaction and modeling (CV/NLP)